WMAC: FM and TV stations

 In 1947, Macon's first FM station signed on, 99.1 WMAZ-FM (now WDEN-FM).
 WMAZ-FM mostly simulcast its AM sister station for its first couple of decades.
 In 1953, the Southeastern Broadcasting Company added Macon's first VHF TV station, Channel 13 WMAZ-TV.
 Because 940 WMAZ was a CBS affiliate, WMAZ-TV also ran CBS TV shows, with a secondary affiliation with ABC and the DuMont Television Network.

-In the 1950s, as network programming moved from radio to TV, WMAZ-AM-FM switched to a full service middle of the road format of popular adult music, news and sports.
+In the 1950s, as network programming moved from radio to TV, WMAZ-AM-FM switched to a full service middle of the road format of popular adult music, news, and sports.
 In the late 1950s, WMAZ-AM-FM-TV produced middle Georgia's first radio-television simulcast for the 24th Annual Bibb County Spelling Bee.
 In 1958, 940 WMAZ's daytime power was boosted to 50,000 watts.
 That made it the second-most powerful station in Georgia, after WSB 750 in Atlanta, powered at 50,000 watts around the clock.
-In the 1960 edition of Broadcasting Yearbook, an advertisement said 50,000 watt WMAZ is "the only station to cover completely the rich, 31-county Middle Georgia market."
+In the 1960 edition of Broadcasting Yearbook, an advertisement said 50,000 watt WMAZ is "the only station to cover completely the rich, 31-county Middle Georgia market".

 Ownership changes

 Southeastern sold WMAZ-AM-FM-TV to Southern Broadcasting Corporation in 1963, which merged with the News-Piedmont Company to form Multimedia, Inc. in 1967.
 In 1974, WMAZ-AM-FM-TV moved to a new studio facility on Gray Highway in Macon.
-Throughout the 1980s, the station had an adult contemporary format until 1989 when it switched back to its former MOR format.
+Throughout the 1980s, the station had an adult contemporary format until 1989, when it switched back to its former MOR format.

 Multimedia merged with Gannett in 1995.
 Gannett had by this time decided to pull out of radio, concentrating on its TV stations and newspapers.
 It sold off the radio stations in 1996.
-The new owners changed AM 940's call letters to WMWR (standing for Macon-Warner Robins), but a year later, the station was sold as part of a group purchase by U.S. Broadcasting.
-In 1998, the station changed to its current call sign, WMAC.
-The call sign not only stands for Macon, but are a nod to the heritage call letters the station used for three-quarters of a century.
+The new owners changed AM 940's call sign to WMWR on August 23, (standing for Macon-Warner Robins), but a year later, the station was sold as part of a group purchase by U.S. Broadcasting.
+On July 1, 1998, the station changed to its current call sign, WMAC.
+The call sign not only stands for Macon, but are a nod to the heritage call letters the station used for 3-quarters of a century.

 In 2002, U.S. Broadcasting sold this station as part of a group purchase by Cumulus Media.
-In 2015, WMAC switched To Westwood One News from ABC News Radio due to a corporate change by Cumulus Media.
+In 2015, WMAC switched to Westwood One News from ABC News Radio due to a corporate change by Cumulus Media.
 In August 2020, Westwood One News shut down; so WMAC aligned with Fox News Radio for national news.
-As the news department was scaled back due to budget cuts, news and weather updates began to be supplied by former sister station WMAZ-TV Channel 13.
+As the news department was scaled back due to budget cuts, news, and weather updates began to be supplied by former sister station WMAZ-TV Channel 13.